nibrahim/Hyde/README.md

 * Keep state of deployment so that we know what posts have been deployed and what not.
 * Use `comint` instead of shell commands to do all the work.
+* There are problems while editing a promoted post that has embedded images.
+The whole asset management thing is broken and needs to be rethought.